Concentration in Museum Theory & Practice

 The History and Theory of Curatorial Practice Class

 In the last two decades, terms like “curator” and “to curate” have become commonplace in today’s popular lexicon.
 Advanced degree programs in curatorial studies have proliferated around the world and publications dedicated to curatorial practice have increased.
-This Fall, the Nasher is offering History and Theory of Curatorial Practice, taught by Marshall N. Price, Ph.D., Nancy A. Nasher and David J. Haemisegger Curator of Modern and Contemporary Art.
+In Fall 2019, the Nasher offered History and Theory of Curatorial Practice, taught by Marshall N. Price, Ph.D., Nancy A. Nasher and David J. Haemisegger Curator of Modern and Contemporary Art.

-The class examines various approaches to curatorial practice in a global context, including the rise of the biennial, performance art and non-traditional venues, as well as curatorial critique.
-The course will also include a unit on Indigenous curatorial methodologies to coincide with the exhibition, Art for a New Understanding: Native Voices, 1950s to Now.
+The class examined various approaches to curatorial practice in a global context, including the rise of the biennial, performance art and non-traditional venues, as well as curatorial critique.
+The course included a unit on Indigenous curatorial methodologies to coincide with the exhibition, Art for a New Understanding: Native Voices, 1950s to Now.

 When you think of Duke University, the image of its gothic-style chapel may come to mind, or perhaps Cameron Indoor Stadium, the raucous center of the Blue Devil basketball games.
 But tucked along Campus Drive here, amid t...